BrowserChoice.eu: Criticism

-The source code of the page itself came under criticism.
 The order of the browsers on screen was at first insufficiently random, which led to uneven distribution.
 This was later fixed by Microsoft.

-The choice of browsers was also criticised.
-At the time of its inception, half of the suggested browsers use Internet Explorer's Trident rendering engine, thus users who choose web browsers other than Internet Explorer for the intention of avoiding it might still end up using IE's layout engine.
-This has resulted in criticism amongst the web development community even though Microsoft was adhering to the court agreement's methodology.
+At the time of its inception, half of the suggested browsers used Internet Explorer's Trident rendering engine, thus users who choose web browsers other than Internet Explorer for the intention of avoiding it might still end up using IE's layout engine.
+This had resulted in criticism amongst the web development community even though Microsoft was adhering to the court agreement's methodology.

-Finally, the overall ability for users to access the site was criticised.
 Opera Software complained that the ballot screen could not be reached in some cases because of the start configuration screens of IE. In 2012 Microsoft had issues with both Windows 7 and Windows 8 no longer leading new users in the European Union to the page.
 The Windows 7 SP1 retail release was initially missing BrowserChoice.eu functionality, affecting 28 million computers.
 The error remained unpatched for 14 months, and as a result in March 2013 the European Commission fined Microsoft €561 million.
 Windows 8 was also released without the browser choice screen functionality and patched several days after the release.
 Mozilla's general counsel estimated that 6–9 million downloads of Firefox web browser alone were lost due to the mistake.

-Petition

 Makers of the second-tier browsers Flock, Avant, GreenBrowser, Maxthon, Sleipnir, and Slim sent a petition to the EU to get Microsoft to add text or a graphic (rather than just the slider) indicating that there are more than five browsers.
 Microsoft responded by stating: "We (Microsoft) do not plan on making any changes at this time."